 Inequality has been linked to social problems that affect everyone in a society, not just the lowest paid.
+Inequality lowers trust and reduces social cohesion.
 Companies have as much – or more -impact on inequality as governments.
-Inequality is relational, not absolute in terms of pay.
+Inequality is relational not absolute.
 A pay-ratios project reflects this.

 Food-charity once ran on the assumption that there was food in the cupboard, but circumstances meant people could not prepare it (through injury or grief for example).
 Cooked meals were provided.